omarzawahry/Rejigs/README.md

 # Rejigs

-🧩 A LINQ-style fluent builder for regular expressions in C#.
+🧩 A fluent builder for regular expressions in C#.

 ## Example